 One Future Different Pathways

-Exciting Changes at Pathways to Independence
+Pathways to Independence UK (PTI UK)

-Our work remains rooted in principles of social justice, equity, and systemic change, emphasising the interconnectedness of individuals, relationships, and communities.
+Our work is rooted in principles of social justice, equity, and systemic change, emphasising the interconnectedness of individuals, relationships, and communities.
 By strengthening these connections, we create opportunities for young people to thrive in environments that value their strengths, identities, and contributions.

 We believe that all young people are capable of and should be empowered to use their voice, fulfil their potential, and shape their Pathways to Independence